felix0111/DRSSTC/README.md

 I found that at a frequency of 125kHz, the sparks were the biggest which hints to a secondary resonant frequency of around 125kHz.
 The breakout point is just a big wood screw leaning against the topload.
 <img src="https://github.com/user-attachments/assets/4b07cd5a-52c4-4e1b-8f63-08333e77891e" width="500"><img src="https://github.com/user-attachments/assets/99589b24-f95f-477a-ba6b-7aae404a2fc1" width="500">

 After testing around and having fun with the Tesla coil, I built a completely new, more robust and feedback-capable driver.
-The following driver is basically the UD1.3b DRSSTC driver from Steve Ward with some small additions like LEDs for showing the state of each Gate-Driver.
+The following driver is basically the UD1.3b DRSSTC driver from [Steve Ward (reposted by Kaizer Power Electronics)](https://kaizerpowerelectronics.dk/tesla-coils/universal-driver-1-3b/) with some small additions like LEDs for showing the state of each Gate-Driver.
 An additional H-Bridge between Gate-Drivers and GDT allowed for more power.
 The supply voltages for the logic, Gate-Driver and H-Bridge come from the 3 buck converters.
 5V, 9V and 18V respectively.
 <img src="https://github.com/user-attachments/assets/3f9f78fd-7fcd-470b-9985-c00ace5bc853" width="600">